Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

 Your data, your project, your keys

-Google requires a paid annual security audit before an app can ship Gmail or Calendar access to the
+Google requires a paid annual security audit before an app can ship Gmail, Calendar, or Contacts access

-general public.
-SwarmMarshal is a local desktop app with no central server, so instead of gating the
+to the general public.
+SwarmMarshal is a local desktop app with no central server, so instead of gating

-never leave your computer, Google only ever sees your own project talking to your own mailbox, and
+never leave your computer, Google only ever sees your own project talking to your own account, and

 SwarmMarshal has no involvement in the transfer.